champorado/myStash/README.md

 # myStash

 ## About
-This web app was created to help assist in keeping track of food inventory.
+This web app was created to help assist in keeping track of food inventory to help reduce food waste.

 Features:
 * Update/delete food inventory